conormkelly/yts-cli/README.md

 - 🎥 Fetch transcripts from any YouTube video with available captions
 - 🤖 Generate AI-powered summaries using local LLM models
 - 📝 Multiple summary types (short, medium, long)
-- 💾 Save summaries to files in Markdown format
+- 💾 Save summaries to an output file
 - 🌐 Support for videos with auto-generated captions
 - ⚡ Streaming output for real-time summary generation
+- 📄 Output formatted transcript / save to file

-## Prerequisites
+## Dependencies

-- Go 1.23 or higher
-- Python 3.8 or higher
+- Python 3.8+
-- Internet connection for YouTube transcript fetching
+- LM Studio installation
+- Any model on LM studio e.g. `llama-3.2-3b-instruct`

 ## Installation

+If you have Python 3.8+, LM studio and a model installed you should be good to go!

+You can download the prebuilt binaries.

 ### From Source

+#### Prerequisites

+- Go >=1.23

 1. Clone the repository: